micans/apparix/README.md

 but has other (older) targets as well.
 The mark `a` points to another path and `$PWD` is an older target.

-To list all bookmarks traversing upwards use `ayup`.
+To list all bookmarks traversing upwards use `above`.
 This can be useful to orient yourself when deep in some file hierarchy.
 Output e.g.

 ```